Stop Litigating. Start Parenting.

 • Without travel, added stress, or safety concerns

 I work with families in Kelowna, Kamloops, Vancouver, Victoria, Prince George, and all rural communities throughout the province.
-Parents may be located anywhere in the world, provided their parenting order or agreement is filed in British Columbia.
+Parents may be located anywhere in the world, provided their parenting order or agreement relies on British Columbia law.

 Understanding Conflict — and Calming It